achaple0/pomotoro_focus/README.md

 # pomotoro_focus
 ⏱️ Pomotoro — A Simple CLI Pomodoro Timer

-Pomotorro is a command-line productivity tool designed to help you manage focused work sessions and breaks using the Pomodoro Technique.
+Pomotoro is a command-line productivity tool designed to help you manage focused work sessions and breaks using the Pomodoro Technique.
 I created this as an internal tool to use during my workday as an IT Specialist, where I needed an easy, distraction-free timer to stay focused on deep work tasks right in the terminal.

 🚀 Features